dokku/dokku/docs/networking/proxies/nginx.md

 ### Disabling VHOSTS

 See the [disabling vhosts documentation](/docs/configuration/domains.md#disabling-vhosts) for more information on how to disable domain usage for your app.

-### Running behind a load balancer

-See the [load balancer documentation](/docs/configuration/ssl.md#running-behind-a-load-balancer) for more information on how to configure your nginx config for running behind a network load balancer.

 ### SSL Configuration